- Aboriginal Peoples

 - Movies & Film

 - Science & Technology

 Online Databases – Resources Requiring Login (Library card and password)

-Ancestry Library Edition - Available at all GVPL locations.
+Ancestry Library Edition – In-library use only at GVPL branches.
 Genealogy treasure trove contains 3,000 databases, primary source documents and passenger lists.

 Subject Guides – Open Resources (no login required)